We educate how living with compassion can change yourself and the world

 What can you do to help?
 You can adopt a compassionate plant-based diet.
 You can learn here what you can do.

 Compassion Can Heal Your Health Ailments

-A high meat diet has been associated with almost every chronic health condition including heart disease, diabetes, arthritis, autoimmune disease, hormonal disorders, cancer, liver disease, kidney disease and many more.
+A diet consisting of animal products been associated with almost every chronic health condition including heart disease, diabetes, arthritis, autoimmune disease, hormonal disorders, cancer, liver disease, kidney disease and many more.

 A newly released documentary, What The Health features leading medical research that supports a plant-based diet for many chronic health ailments.
 This incredibly informative documentary is a must watch if you are concerned for your health.